zabbix/ansible-collection/roles/zabbix_agent/README.md

 Zabbix agent role
 =================

+**This role is DEPRECATED**
+It wont receive updates anymore.
+Transition to [**zabbix.zabbix.agent**](https://github.com/zabbix/ansible-collection/blob/main/roles/agent/README.md) and [**zabbix.zabbix.host**](https://github.com/zabbix/ansible-collection/blob/main/roles/host/README.md) roles.

-You can use this Ansible role to deploy and configure Zabbix agents on the target machines.
+It was used to deploy and configure Zabbix agents on the target machines.
 Both agentd and agent2 variants are available.
-Currently, the following OS of target machines are supported:
+Following OS of target machines are supported:
 - Redhat 7, 8, 9
 - Oracle Linux 8, 9
 - Alma Linux 8, 9